CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/N/Implementation notes for the block SYS.3.2.2 Mobile Device Management (MDM) .md

 * Is it ensured that unauthorized third parties can not access information about the institution when repairing and maintaining private mobile devices?
 * Is it ensured that after an employment relationship has been terminated, the former employee can no longer access information from the institution and all official information on the mobile device can be deleted?
 * Is it ensured that enough resources are available for user support at all times?
-Should one of the questions be unworkable, ie be answered with no, the use of BYOD is at least not recommended for the scenarios 2 and 3 mentioned in the beginning.
+Should one of the questions be unworkable, ie be answered with no, at least the scenarios 2 and 3 mentioned in the beginning are to be advised against the use of BYOD.

 The strategy for the Mobile Device Management must be fixed in writing and approved by the ISB.
 It should be updated regularly.